ScilifelabDataCentre/serve-load-testing/README.md

 https://github.com/SvenskaSpel/locust-plugins/tree/master/locust_plugins/dashboards

-To setup locust-plugins, there is an option or use locust-compose or manually setup.
+To setup locust-plugins, there is an option to use locust-compose or manually setup.
 We use manual setup so that the dashboards can always be running.

 locust-plugins is integrated in the production version of this project (deployed to kubernetes using k8s manifests and a built docker image) but not used in local development.
 However the dashboards can be installed locally using: